xhad/vitalbrute/README.md

 ```
 docker run -it vitalbrute_mythril
 cd contracts
-nano wallet.sol (paste in the conract code and ctrl-x then y)
+nano wallet.sol (paste in the contract code and ctrl-x then y)
 myth -x wallet.sol --max-depth 10
 ```